jdclark314/library-LEDs/README.md

 A web application for the initial build but will be followed up with an iOS and Android applications to control from a mobile device.

 ## Application Setup and Run
+Using Python 3.12.3
 1. Clone repository
+2. Setup environment (if desired)
-2. Install dependencies with
+3. Install dependencies with
 ```
 pip install -r requirements.txt
 ```
-3. Run the application with
+4. Run the application with
 ```
 python run.py
 ```